AdvancedTechnologyCoin/arc_core/doc/README.md

 ARC 0.12.8
 =====================

-This is the official reference wallet for Arctic digital currency and comprises the backbone of the Arctic peer-to-peer network.
-You can [download ARC](https://www.arc.org/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for ARC digital currency and comprises the backbone of the ARC peer-to-peer network.
+You can [download ARC](https://advtech.group/#wallets) or [build it yourself](#building) using the guides below.

 Running
 ---------------------